MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 1. Repeat these steps until all apps have been exported.

 ### Copilot Studio
--	Any Power Virtual Agents chatbots must be manually exported.
+Any Copilot Studio chatbots must be manually exported.
+Some dependent components of chatbots must be manually reconfigured during or after the migration.
+For example, connections, environment variables, and custom connectors must be manually reconfigured during or after the migration.

--	Some chatbots' dependent components must be manually reconfigured during or after the migration - for example, connections, environment variables, custom connectors.
+Chatbots are solution-aware.
+Go to [Power Apps](https://make.powerapps.com), navigate to the **Solutions** page, and export all chatbot solutions, either individually or group them together in a single solution.
+Learn more in [Export and import bots using solutions](/microsoft-copilot-studio/authoring-export-import-bots?tabs=webApp).

-Chatbots are solution aware.
-You can go to https://make.powerapps.com/, navigate to the Solutions page, and export all chatbots'solutions - either individually or group them together in a single solution.
-For more information, see [Export and import bots using solutions](/microsoft-copilot-studio/authoring-export-import-bots?tabs=webApp).
+## Power Pages

-For Power Apps Portals (must be done for each portal in the environment(s)):
+The following steps must be done for each Power Page in the environments.

 1. Sign in to the environment.
 2. Open the [Power Apps Portals admin center](/power-pages/admin/admin-overview#open-power-apps-portals-admin-center).
 3. [Delete](/power-pages/admin/delete-website) the portal.